 - Episode Finishes the Title

 - Free-Range Children: Papelucho's adventures tend to take him VERY far away from his home, but his parents either don't notice or they don't take him seriously.
-Save for Papelucho Detective: the first part happens in the local slums, Papelucho spends several days there with his Country Mouse friend "El Chirigüe", and when he returns home he says that even Javier was pissed off and scared at him.
+The exception is Papelucho Detective: the first part happens in the local slums, Papelucho spends several days there with his Country Mouse friend "El Chirigüe", and when he returns home he says that even Javier was pissed off and scared at him.
+This is also implied to be the case in Papelucho in Vacaciones, but we don't get to see the parents scolding him.
+All we know is that at the end, Papelucho and a buch of other boys he's befriended are caught by a guy who is said to have been sent by Papelucho's parents to look for him.

 - Kid Detective: Tries to be one on Papelucho detective.

 - Inter Generational Friendship: In Papelucho en la Clìnica, Papelucho befriends a crazy old man who pretty much lives in the hospital where Jimena was born since he has no family.
-Said old man turns out to be a millinaire, and once he dies he leaves all of his money to Papelucho and his family.
+Said old man turns out to be a millionaire, and once he dies he leaves all of his money to Papelucho and his family.
+Papelucho also befriends the old man's nurse, Berenice, the Hospital Hottie in her mid-20's who doubles as an exotic dancer

 - Ill Boy: The plot of Papelucho en la Clìnica is kickstarted when Papelucho befriends Casimiro, a Lonely Rich Kid who's about to be operated on.
 They switch places for a prank, then Papelucho is operated instead by mistake and a scared Casimiro goes home to tell his dad about it.
 And halfway through the book, Casimiro has a relapse in his illness and is operated for real.